-The problem is, due to climate chaos, its possible a great portion of humanity will be effectively homeless if we don’t successfully address global warming.
+The problem is, due to climate chaos, it is possible a great portion of humanity will be effectively homeless if we don’t successfully address global warming.
 Those tents in the feature image of this blog are asking, “Where do we go?” from the perspective of currently homeless people.
 Climate activists might just as well ask the question with regard to the whole of our species.
 While those on the fringes of society feel the impacts of disturbance to the system first, unless conditions are ameliorated, the impacts of change hit the whole system eventually.
 The linear approach to this complex web of crisis is to head out into the countryside, build a bunker and an underground greenhouse, and hope for the best.
 The systems approach is to build stronger, more higher functioning relationships across a great diversity of people and communities.

 “Solving” Homelessness and Climate Change